dotlot1110/Absent_Catcher/README.md

 # Absent_Catcher

 ### Introduction
-The purpose of this project is to develop an attendance verification system to ensure the physical attendance.
-This project aims to make the system to confirm whether students are present in the vicinity of the classroom when they attempt to check in for attendance by leveraging the MAC addresses of Wi-Fi packets.
+&ensp;The purpose of this project is to develop an attendance verification system which ensures the physical attendance of the students.
+It aims to implement the system that confirms whether the students are really present in the the classroom during their attendance check, using the MAC addresses of Wi-Fi access points located in each classroom.

 ### Implementation
-The system will be developed using Python and will consist of two main components: the client (student) application and the server.
-The client application will utilize the Scapy library in Python for packet capturing, while the server will implement an API using Flask to facilitate smooth communication between the client and server components.
-Additionally, a database will be created to store valid AP MAC addresses for classrooms.
+&ensp;The system will be developed using Python and consist of two main components: the client application for the students and the server.
+The client application will utilize the Scapy library in Python to capture the packets.
+Then the server will be implemented with proper APIs for smooth communication between the client and the server.
+Additionally, a database will be created to store valid AP MAC addresses of each classroom.

-STEP 1: When the client attempts to check in for the attendance, the client will capture Wi-Fi

-packets and send them with the student’s identification (ID) to the server.
+STEP 1: When a client attempts to check the attendance, the application captures Wi-Fi packets and sends them with the student’s identification number to the server.

-STEP 2: The server receives the packet data and extracts MAC address from the Wi-Fi packets.
+STEP 2: The server receives the packet data which consists of extracted MAC addresses from the Wi-Fi packets.

-STEP 3: The server compares the extracted MAC address with a pre-stored list of valid MAC addresses associated with the classroom's APs.
+STEP 3: The server compares the extracted MAC address with a pre-stored list of valid MAC addresses associated with the classroom's Wi-Fi access points.

-STEP 4: Based on comparison, the server will either approve or deny the attendance request.
+STEP 4: Based on the comparison, the server approves or denies the attendance request and sends the result to the client.